vsemi/anti-tailgating/README.md

 Ideally, the device should be installed 2.5 to 3.5 meters above the ground, directly above the entrance.
 Refer to below image for device field of view.

+### Very important: the device should be firmed installed, loosing or shaking will seriously impact the accuracy of detection.
+Power off at least 10 seconds and on power to reboot the device after every time after installation adjustment, and make sure there is no person or any non-fixed objects in the FOV area, ie ladders, stools, boxes etc, before powering on the device.

 ![Web UI](install.png)

 # Quick Start